Johnnie Jackson (American football)

-Johnnie Bobby Jackson (born January 11, 1967) is an American former professional football safety in the National Football League (NFL).
+Johnnie Bobby Jackson (born January 11, 1967) is an American former professional football player who was a safety in the National Football League (NFL).
 He attended Harlingen (Texas) High School from 1981 to 1985 and played quarterback.
-He played four seasons with the San Francisco 49ers (1989–1992) and Green Bay Packers (1992).
-He was selected by the 49ers in the fifth round of the 1989 NFL draft with the 122nd overall pick.
+He played college football for the Houston Cougars and was selected by the San Francisco 49ers in the fifth round of the 1989 NFL draft with the 122nd overall pick.
+Jackson played four seasons in the NFL with the 49ers (1989–1992) and Green Bay Packers (1992).